-Besides a static bus priority for each regulated master, one can specify a set of parameters to enforce traffic shaping separately for traffic on the AR (read requests) and AW (write requests) channels.
-Focusing on the AR, the ar_r parameter controls the rate of read requests; the ar_b the accepted burst size, and ar p the peak rate of read transactions within the allowed burst size.
-Setting ar_b =1 enforces strict regulation at the rate selected by ar_r, which is the way QoS is used in this work.
-The value of ar_r can be any 12-bit value greater than 0 [38].
-The resulting inter-transaction gap can be computed as: $t{ar} = (2^{12}/ar_r)/f{clk}$, where f{clk} is the reference clock.
+As mentioned earlier, in transaction rate regulation mode, one can specify a set of parameters to enforce traffic shaping separately for traffic on the AR (read requests) and AW (write requests) channels.
+Focusing on the AR, the ar_r parameter controls the rate of read requests; the ar_b the accepted burst size, and ar_p the peak rate of read transactions within the allowed burst size.
+As MemGuard works on a similar regulation technique of controlling the number of transactions within a period, using this QoS mechanism ensures the calculation for DDR utilization is compliant for both accelerators and CPUs.
+Also, the pipeline for outstanding transaction request regulation did not provide the finer granularity control we needed to achieve regulation for accelerator traffic.

+Setting $ar_b = 1$ and $ar_p = 0$ enforces strict regulation at the rate selected by ar_r , which is the way QoS is used in this work.
+The value of ar_r can be any 12-bit value greater than 0 [39].
+The resulting inter-transaction gap can be computed as: $t{ar} = (2^{12}/\text{ar}r)/f{clk}$, where f{clk} is the reference clock.
 In our platform, f{clk} corresponds to the DDR clock (0.5 GHz).
 The same applies to write requests.
-In this work, we always set ar_r = aw_r, and refer to this value as "QoS level" with the notation Q_l for each regulated ACC_l .
+In this work, we always set $ar_r = aw_r$, and refer to this value as "QoS level" with the notation Q_l for each regulated ACC_l .
 Equation 1 can be used to compute the bandwidth in MB/s given Q_l , and the size w in bytes of each transaction initiated by ACC_l .